Meeting-BaaS/sdk-generator/README.md

 > **Note**: This package is automatically generated from the Meeting BaaS OpenAPI specification.
 For development and contribution guidelines, see [DEVELOPMENT.md](https://github.com/meeting-baas/sdk-generator/blob/HEAD/DEVELOPMENT.md).
 For the official API reference, visit [docs.meetingbaas.com](https://docs.meetingbaas.com).

+> **🚀 New in v5.0.0**: Complete architectural redesign with improved TypeScript support, better error handling, and enhanced developer experience.
+See [MIGRATION.md](MIGRATION.md) for upgrade guide.

 ## Features

 - **BaaS API Client**: Strongly typed functions for interacting with the Meeting BaaS API